 The public use and amenity rating by WP 2013 for the private structures along Belongil is between moderate and extreme.
 The public use and amenity rating for the subject property was extreme.
 These ratings were in 2013 and the public use and amenity rating may now be worse and the structure should be repaired and made safe.
+The repair works would improve the public use and amenity rating.

-ICM engineers have made regular inspections of the walls along Belongil Spit since 1999 and a condition survey of the walls along Belongil, with particular attention to the walls covered under the consent orders (Figure 4), was carried out by ICM engineers on 13/10/16 using high precision photogrammetry with RTK survey positioning to ascertain and record the condition the walls.
+ICM engineers have made regular inspections of the walls along Belongil Spit since 1999 and a condition survey of the walls along Belongil, with particular attention to the walls covered under the consent orders (Figure 6), was carried out by ICM engineers on 13/10/16 using high precision aerial photogrammetry with RTK survey positioning to ascertain and record the condition the walls.
 This condition survey was more detailed than the 2013 inspections by Worley Parsons (WP 2013).